THE JOHN AND HELEN APOSTLE ENTERPRISE LAB & INCUBATOR

-The Apostle Enterprise Lab (AEL) involves studying entrepreneurship from idea to launch to execution.
+The Apostle Enterprise Lab (AEL) is coursework aimed at studying entrepreneurship from idea to launch to execution.
 Through collaboration across disciplines and fields, AEL students will get a rich and, powerful entrepreneurship education that is unmatched across the university.
 Each year, students will be selected from colleges across campus to form an AEL cohort that will be limited to 25 to 30 students.
 Half will be business students to provide emphasis on commercial viability, and half will be from other colleges to maximize innovative and creative thinking.

 Through on-campus non-credit sessions, the Apostle Incubator (AI) provides access to a community of mentors, investors, and Entrepreneurs in Residence to guide budding entrepreneurs through the business development process.
 CSULB students will cultivate knowledge essential to determining the viability of business ideas.
 Through guest speakers and tutorials on start-up topics, AI helps entrepreneurs develop resilience, persistence, and drive.
 Additionally, mentors will help to provide thorough understanding of the markets the entrepreneurs are looking to enter.
 Applying this knowledge and leveraging AI’s resources is pivotal to AI participants’ ultimate success.